compromise-evident/ProximitySieve/README.md

 <!--
-Generates prime checked with p<65,536 (50 to 50k digits long.)
+Generates 50-50k-digit prime checked with p<65536 having a prime gap of ~266.
 -->